openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-07-off2-off-reinstall.md

 ### certbot wildcard certificates using OVH DNS

-**NOTE:** in reality a staging certificate was already generated when installing opff (by error). so I just report the procedure I would have done.

 We already install `python3-certbot-dns-ovh` so we just need to add credentials.

 ```bash
 $ declare -x DOMAIN_NAME=openfoodfacts
 ```

-off-pro use the same wildcard certificate as off given it's a subdomain of it.
+**Note:** off-pro does not use the same wildcard certificate as off because *.pro.openfoodfacts.org is not in *.openfoodfacts.org.
+But it can use the same OVH credentials.

 Generate credential, following https://eu.api.ovh.com/createToken/

-Using (for obf):
+Using (for off):
 * name: `off proxy openfoodfacts.org`
 * description: `nginx proxy on off2 for openfoodfacts.org`
 * validity: `unlimited`